jb0072/yubikeyedup/README.rst

 ====================================================================
 Original can be found at https://github.com/scumjr/yubikeyedup

-This fork has been tested on Kali linux and modified to run on local host only.
+This fork has been tested on Kali linux and modified to serve local host only.

-Original README
 ===============

 Several other implementations are available.
 Some of them are not secure enough:

  * `YubiServe <https://code.google.com/p/yubico-yubiserve>`_ (Python). `SQL